 Programme design is maintained and developed by systematic review of module content and programme specifications against assessment and moderation, student performance, External Examiner reports, student and staff feedback on completion of each module and again at the end of the programme.
 Each programme undergoes an Annual Programme Review (APR) from which action points are drawn for implementation/review in the next academic year.
-APR reports are submitted to the FoE's Head of Quality Assurance who submits an over-arching annual report to the validating university.
+APR reports are submitted to the FoE's Head of Quality Assurance and Dean.